 Further north, the Canal de l’Ourcq offers an alternative that has a little less greenery but which is a delightful and popular place for jogging fans.
 A run along its banks is a pleasant experience.
 Start from Stalingrad and continue on to La Villette, or even Pantin if you have the energy!
 Choose your time carefully as in summer picnickers and pétanque players fill the area!

 Run to enjoy the scenery in Paris

 If you are a runner who likes to contemplate their surroundings then you are in for a treat!
 There are so many picture-postcard places to run in Paris.
 The Eiffel Tower stands in the Champ de Mars, a park frequented by Parisians and tourists, with lovely pathways for running, and a nice atmosphere.
 This option is also very convenient for night owls because, unlike other parks and gardens in the city, it does not close in the evening.
 The wide avenues at the Jardin des Tuileries, between the Louvre and Concorde metro stations, or the banks of the Seine, are also very inspiring spots.

 For riverside activities, head to the Parc Rives de Seine, where a 7 km sports trail with 6 aeras of equipment awaits you!
 Begin slowly in the warm-up area.
 Then things get more serious: a suspended ladder, acceleration lane, rings and rope, crosses on the ground, abdo deckchairs, traction bars …

-You run to be seen
+Run to be seen in Paris

 Want to show off your beautiful fluorescent running shorts or your running style?
 Opt for the Luxembourg Gardens, where it is very chic to run!
 Parc Monceau, smaller but romantic and delightful, is also ideal for playing the Parisian and catching the eye of other runners.
 And jogging along the Canal Saint-Martin is a more trendy way to meet Paris’s beautiful people.